Markus Uhl

-Markus Alexander Uhl (born 31 August 1979) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of Saarland since 2017.
+Markus Alexander Uhl (born 31 August 1979) is a German politician of the Christian Democratic Union (CDU) who served as a member of the Bundestag from the state of Saarland from 2017 to 2025.
+Following his departure from parliament, he returned to a civil service position in Saarland's State Ministry of the Interior.

 Early life and education

 Born in Cologne, North Rhine-Westphalia, Uhl studied business economics at the Saarland University.

 Political career

+From 2017 to 2022, Uhl served as Secretary General of the CDU in Saarland, under the leadership of successive chairs Annegret Kramp-Karrenbauer (2017–2018) and Tobias Hans (2018–2022).

 Uhl became member of the Bundestag for Homburg in the 2017 German federal election.
-He is a member of the Committee on Transport and Digital Infrastructure and the Budget Committee.
-In this capacity, he serves as his parliamentary group's rapporteur on the annual budget of the Federal Ministry of Justice and Consumer Protection.
+In parliament, he was a member of the Committee on Transport and Digital Infrastructure and the Budget Committee.
+In this capacity, he served as his parliamentary group's rapporteur on the annual budget of the Federal Ministry of Justice and Consumer Protection.

-In addition to his committee assignments, Uhl has been a member of the German delegation to the Franco-German Parliamentary Assembly since 2019.
+In addition to his committee assignments, Uhl was a member of the German delegation to the Franco-German Parliamentary Assembly from 2019.

-In 2021, he was defeated for re-election by Esra Limbacher, but returned to Parliament on the list after the resignation of Peter Altmaier.
+In 2021, Uhl was defeated for re-election by Esra Limbacher, but returned to Parliament on the list after the resignation of Peter Altmaier.